The HPDrive Project

 Some operations need two commands for one complete operation, for example the device status is first requested with one command and then the data is acquired with a second command.

 The AMIGO command set is closely bound to the HP-IB protocol.
 Some techniques used by the AMIGO directly utilize features of the HP-IB.
 So device identification is done by the so-called AMIGO identify, which is just an HP-IB untalk, followed by a secondary which carries the address of the target device, which then should send its two-byte identification code as reply.
 This AMIGO identify still causes a lot of problems, since on one side its non-standard use of the IEEE-488 bus irritates some of the IEEE-488 PC cards, and on the other side it prevents the 9845 from operating with peripheral devices which - although they understand the AMIGO command set - are rejected just because the 9845 strictly works only with specific known device IDs.
 Even worse, because of the non-standard nature of this command, the AMIGO identify is extremly hard to implement since it requires register level access.
-The current NEC µPD7210 implementation is based on using the HP-IB UNTALK command (31) as secondary board address, which is not possible on other GPIB controller chips like the TMS9914 or high-level APIs like NI 488.2.
+The current NEC µPD7210 implementation is based on using the HP-IB UNTALK command (31) as secondary board address, which is not possible on other GPIB controller chips like the TMS9914 or high-level APIs like NI 488.2 (see the HP-IB Tutorial for more information on the Identify command).

 Another example for an implementation very close to the HP-IB is the way the peripheral device holds off the host from sending commands too quickly (i.e. sending a command before the processing of the preceding command has not yet been finished).
 This hold-off mechanism is based on the HP-IB parallel poll feature.
 As long as a peripheral device is busy, it just deactivates its response to a parallel poll.
 So when sending a command to a peripheral device, the host should send parallel poll requests in short intervals until the poll is successful, just to be sure that the next command can be accepted.
 This mechanism is the reason why only primary addresses between 0 and 7 should be used for mass storage devices, since the parallel poll answering line is directly coupled with the address (address 0 uses line 7, address 1 uses line 6 etc.).
 It is obvious that such a polling mechanism is not as efficient as a request-reply scheme, but it works.

 The AMIGO command set was implemented in the HP 9845 as well as in a couple of mass storage devices.
-As stated above, some of those devices are not supported by the HP 9845 just because the HP 9845 rejects their identification code.
+As stated above, some of those devices are not supported by the HP 9845 just because the HP 9845 rejects their identification code (a limitation which was overcome by a special mass storage ROM from Structured Software Systems).
 Here are the devices which implement the AMIGO command set, and whether they are supported by the HP 9845 or not (note that there are combo and non-combo variants for most base types):

 Name Type Supported Base ID Units